To suspend until January 21, 2013, certain provisions of Federal immigration law, and for other purposes.

 Length: 5 pages

-This bill was introduced on July 12, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 12, 2011, in a previous session of Congress, but it did not receive a vote.

 Jul 12, 2011